syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

   - A shell script to retrieve the per-Resource details from the user's request, and inject them into the template (`execute-pipeline`)
 - Executed the image locally to validate its output
-- Loaded the image into the Platform Cluster (or pushed it to the registry)
+- Loaded the image into the Platform cluster (or pushed it to the registry)
 - Wrapped the image in a Kratix Pipeline and added it to the `resource.configure` Workflow.